quicwg/base-drafts/draft-ietf-quic-transport.md

 include a length, so it will always be the last packet included in a UDP datagram.

-The sender MUST NOT coalesce QUIC packets belonging to different QUIC connections into a single UDP datagram.
+Senders MUST NOT coalesce QUIC packets with different Destination Connection IDs into a single UDP datagram.
+Receivers SHOULD ignore any subsequent packets with a different Destination Connection ID than the first packet in the datagram.

 Every QUIC packet that is coalesced into a single UDP datagram is separate and complete.
 Though the values of some fields in the packet header might be